Business Account The unified account layer for stablecoin-enabled businesses

 Note: these are mid-2025 survey figures (pre-GENIUS-signing) — a directional adoption snapshot, not live market share.

-• Stablecoin reserves vary sharply by issuer: USDT holds ~64% of its reserves in US Treasuries (Tether attestation), USDC holds roughly one-third in Treasuries with the rest in overnight repo and cash (Circle), and Gemini's GUSD is backed 100% by bank deposits (Gemini, May 2026 attestation). (issuer reserve attestations, 2025)
+• Stablecoin reserves vary sharply by issuer.
+Tether reported approximately $141 billion of direct and indirect US Treasury bill exposure as of 31 March 2026 (Tether Q1 2026 attestation, prepared by BDO), USDC holds roughly one-third in Treasuries with the rest in overnight repo and cash (Circle), and Gemini's GUSD is backed 100% by bank deposits (Gemini, May 2026 attestation).

 • Stablecoin issuers' Treasury-bill holdings now rival those of large countries — collectively a top-20 foreign holder of short-term US Treasuries, with Tether around 17th.
 (US Treasury Dept via ECB; Tiger Research, 2026)